awsdocs/aws-personal-health-dashboard/doc_source/security_iam_id-based-policy-examples.md

 ### Organizational view<a name="organizational-view"></a>

- If you enable organizational view for AWS Health, you must allow access to the AWS Health API operations for AWS Organizations\.
+ If you want to enable organizational view for AWS Health, you must allow access to the AWS Health and AWS Organizations actions\.

 The `Action` element of an IAM policy must include the following permissions:
 + `iam:CreateServiceLinkedRole`
 + `organizations:EnableAWSServiceAccess`
++ `organizations:DescribeAccount`
 + `organizations:DisableAWSServiceAccess`
 + `organizations:ListAccounts`
++ `organizations:ListDelegatedAdministrators`
++ `organizations:ListParents`

 To understand the exact permissions needed for each APIs, see [Actions Defined by AWS Health APIs and Notifications](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awshealthapisandnotifications.html#awshealthapisandnotifications-actions-as-permissions) in the *IAM User Guide*\.

 **Note**
-You must use credentials from the master account for an organization to access the AWS Health APIs for AWS Organizations\.
+You must use credentials from the management account for an organization to access the AWS Health APIs for AWS Organizations\.
 For more information, see [Aggregating AWS Health events across accounts with organizational view](aggregate-events.md)\.

-#### Allow AWS Health organizational API access<a name="allow-organizational-api-access"></a>
+#### Allow access to AWS Health organizational view<a name="allow-organizational-api-access"></a>

-This policy statement grants access to all AWS Health organizational API operations\.
+This policy statement grants access to all AWS Health and AWS Organizations actions that you need for the organizational view feature\.

 **Example : Allow AWS Health organizational view access**